dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/routed-events-overview.md

 All routed events share a common event data base class, <xref:System.Windows.RoutedEventArgs>. <xref:System.Windows.RoutedEventArgs> defines the <xref:System.Windows.RoutedEventArgs.Handled%2A> property, which takes a Boolean value.
 The purpose of the <xref:System.Windows.RoutedEventArgs.Handled%2A> property is to enable any event handler along the route to mark the routed event as *handled*, by setting the value of <xref:System.Windows.RoutedEventArgs.Handled%2A> to `true`.
 After being processed by the handler at one element along the route, the shared event data is again reported to each listener along the route.

 The value of <xref:System.Windows.RoutedEventArgs.Handled%2A> affects how a routed event is reported or processed as it travels further along the route.
 If <xref:System.Windows.RoutedEventArgs.Handled%2A> is `true` in the event data for a routed event, then handlers that listen for that routed event on other elements are generally no longer invoked for that particular event instance.
-This is true both for handlers attached in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] and for handlers added by language-specific event handler attachment syntaxes such as `+=` or `Handles`.
+This is true both for handlers attached in XAML and for handlers added by language-specific event handler attachment syntaxes such as `+=` or `Handles`.
 For most common handler scenarios, marking an event as handled by setting <xref:System.Windows.RoutedEventArgs.Handled%2A> to `true` will "stop" routing for either a tunneling route or a bubbling route, and also for any event that is handled at a point in the route by a class handler.

 However, there is a "handledEventsToo" mechanism whereby listeners can still run handlers in response to routed events where <xref:System.Windows.RoutedEventArgs.Handled%2A> is `true` in the event data.
 In other words, the event route is not truly stopped by marking the event data as handled.
 You can only use the handledEventsToo mechanism in code, or in an <xref:System.Windows.EventSetter>: